-If you ever watch salt melting ice, you can see the dissolving process happen -- the ice immediately around the grain of salt melts, and the melting spreads out from that point.
-If the temperature of the roadway is lower than 15 F or so, then the salt really won't have any effect -- the solid salt cannot get into the structure of the solid water to start the dissolving process.
-In that case, spreading sand over the top of the ice to provide traction is a better option.
+Rock salt is one of the most widely used road de-icers, but it's not without critics.
+For one, rock salt does have its limits.
+If the temperature of the roadway is lower than about 15 degrees F (- 9 C), the salt won't have any effect on the ice.
+The solid salt simply can't get into the structure of the frozen water to start the dissolving process.
+In these cases, the DOT typically spreads sand on top of the ice to provide traction.